-The recent arrest and subsequent imprisonment of the Wikipedia founder Julian Assange has sent out a clear message to whistle-blowers and those who dare publish them that the freedom of the press is not so much under attack as under lock and key.
+The recent arrest and subsequent imprisonment of the Wikileaks founder Julian Assange has sent out a clear message to whistle-blowers and those who dare publish them that the freedom of the press is not so much under attack as under lock and key.
 But the truths to be considered out of bounds for publication from now on are not limited to the war crimes of the US military, but include those closer to home.
 London’s housing crisis, for example.

 For the past four years Architects for Social Housing has faced censorship for our attempts to publicise our analyses of the causes of, and solutions to, this apparently intractable crisis.
 This censorship has come not only from the London councils implementing the demolition of what’s left of our council housing and replacing it with largely market sale properties for overseas investment, but also from an architectural press too busy courting developers and celebrating their designs to consider the social cost of their commissions.

 Faced with this blanket indifference, ASH has looked for other forums in which to disseminate our work.
 This year we have been approached by a number of art and architecture institutions to collaborate on exhibitions, and our proposals have continued our attempts to expose the economic causes, social effects, and design and policy alternatives to London’s estate regeneration programme.
 Behind its facade of ‘regeneration’, this programme is both socially cleansing Inner London of its working-class communities and physically clearing the land for the construction of the deposit boxes for global capital that have driven housing costs in the capital up to the point where 1 in every 52 Londoners are now registered as homeless.